Why should you prefer Management Consulting to Investment Banking?

 Yet considering the amount of time they work, the income per hour of work of bankers is not that high, perhaps lower than that of consultants.
 They just make more money because they work more.

 Both equally learned a lot, but I much prefer the type of learning management consulting offers.
 Being bankers help you become a master on the financial and the number aspect.
 Also, one big part of investment banking is exposure to business leaders and seeing how big merger & acquisition deals getting done but you don’t get to interact with them directly unless you’re a senior.

-A consulting career gives you a more balanced skill set.
-Beside hard skills like making the great presentation, excel modelling, and analytical thinking, you also have the opportunity to interact frequently with CEO and senior executives.
+A consulting career gives you a more balanced skillset.
+Beside hard skills like making a great presentation, excel modelling, and analytical thinking, you also have the opportunity to interact frequently with CEO and senior executives.
 The view is very top-down and your work touches all functions and aspects of a business profoundly.
 That’s why no companies have created more Fortune-500 CEOs than McKinsey & Co., a leading management consulting firm.

-Check out these two others videos on what consultants do on their job and what I myself learned during my time there.
+Check out these two other videos on what consultants do on their job and what I myself learned during my time there.